operaton/operaton-keycloak/examples/jwt/README.md

     </dependency>
 ```

-In order to setup Spring Boot's OAuth2 security add the following Maven dependencies to your project:
+In order to set up Spring Boot's OAuth2 security add the following Maven dependencies to your project:

 ```xml
 <dependency>